jkstill/asm-metrics/README.md

 ### asm-metrics-collector.sh
 bash driver example

+## run-std-asm.sh
+ Calls all of the following scripts in the correct order.

 ### asm-metrics-aggregator.pl
 This script aggregates metrics based on one column from raw metrics data. eg. Aggregate IO metrics per diskgroup